darivanhatUW/IntroToProg-Python-Mod07/docs/index.md

 **Background:** Rick and Morty, an adult animated television show, created by Justin Roiland and Dan Harmond need a revised script of the Season 3, Episode 3 show previously written by Jessica Gao called “Pickle Rick.”

-**The Project:** Jessica Gao has sent us the script but it’s been pickled and takes in two prompts for the name of the character and the character’s line.
-It’s our job to program unpickle the binary file containing the start to her revised script and add a few lines.
+**The Project:** Jessica Gao has sent us her starter script but it’s been pickled.
+It’s our job to unpickle the file add a few lines and send it back to her.

-**Tasks:** We’ll need a few actions that will allow us to add lines to the script, view the script, and then save the file when we’re done.

 ## Pickle and Unpickle